kevi8991/kevi8991.github.io/_posts/blog/2018-04-11-an-interview-with-gillian-mackay.md

 G: Okay.
 Umm…

-**I think what makes a conductor good is someone who’s gonna to contribute to the product; and help coordinate it, and help enhance it; but allow the players to shine.**
+**I think what makes a conductor good is someone who’s going to contribute to the product; and help coordinate it, and help enhance it; but allow the players to shine.**

 ----
 ****